Hosting the World: The 2010 Olympic Games

 Other highlights include the Paralympic Cauldron and torch bearing uniform, the Canadian team podium uniform, and a gate flag from the Olympic alpine ski races.

-Of course, the development of Whistler preceded Olympic dreams, and the Museum aims to capture the spirit of Whistler's development from our earliest pioneers to our most recent memories.
+The development of Whistler preceded Olympic dreams, and the Museum aims to capture the spirit of Whistler's development from our earliest pioneers to our most recent memories.
 The Museum celebrates our community’s journey to the 2010 Winter Games, chronicling the story and artifacts of Whistler’s passionate visionaries who dreamed big and worked as a community to make it all happen.
 From pioneers, fishing resort developers, artists, and ski bums to our many tourists and visitors, everyone had a hand in creating Whistler.

 Whistler as we know it today is the legacy of an inspiration to host the 1968 Winter Olympics.
 Inspiration is essential to the Whistler experience, and always has been.
 From the very first settlers in this valley, Whistler's natural beauty has created a gathering place for people who are themselves inspirational, and the Museum tells their story.